ShravanJ/AerospikeBenchmarks/README.md

 	* System.Text.Json
 	* MessagePack
 	* Protobuf-net
+* Scan vs Get to retrieve all records and bins in a set

 # Benchmark Results
 You can view benchmark results derived from running on my machines listed below.
 For reference, I have also included the specifications of my Aerospike server.